scalamolecule/molecule-web/content/compare/datomic.md

 Community.name.type_("twitter")
 ```

-Noter how we add an underscore to the `type` attribute to tell Molecule that we want to omit returning this value in the result set (since it will have the value "twitter" for all returned entities).
+Note how we add an underscore to the `type` attribute to tell Molecule that we want to omit returning this value in the result set (since it will have the value "twitter" for all returned entities).

 Since the `type` attribute is defined as en enumeration Molecule checks the "twitter" value at _compile time_ against the defined enumeration values that we have definied in our schema for the `Community` namespace to ensure that "twitter" is one of the enums.
 If it is not, our molecule won't compile and we'll get an error showing the available enum values.